 In a flash, your life was changed forever.
 The other car came out of nowhere, and after that, you don’t really even remember what happened.
 All you know is that your medical bills are piling up, you can’t return to work, and your car is totaled.
 The insurance adjuster for the at-fault driver may have offered you a quick settlement, but it’s not nearly enough to make up for what you have lost.
 What are you supposed to do now?

-Once you have contacted the Law Office of Matthew A. Lathrop in Omaha, all you will have to do is focus on recovering from your injuries.
+Once you have contacted the catastrophic car accident attorneys of the Law Office of Matthew A. Lathrop in Omaha, Nebraska, all you will have to do is focus on recovering from your injuries.
 We will take care of the rest.
 As a skilled negotiator and trial attorney, Matt will not let the other driver or his insurance company off the hook.
-He will make sure they are held accountable.
+He will make sure they are held accountable for your life-altering damages.

 Key Elements of a Nebraska Car Accident Claim